Bethena: Form

-Bethena has five musical strains in five different keys; G major, B-flat major, F major, B minor, and D major respectively.
+Bethena has five musical strains in five different keys; G major, B♭ major, F major, B minor, and D major respectively.
 The sections are linked by "transitional passages" which enable the work to change key between the strains by means of a chromatic interlude or modulation.
 Each of the themes is written with the instruction "Cantabile", which means "songlike and flowing in style".

 The piece is notated in 3/4 time with the main theme repeated three times in the work as well as in the introduction and the coda.
 The "sadly poignant", "graceful, wistful" and tenderly nostalgic mood is partly dictated by this main theme, which starts with the melody note A harmonised against a G major chord thus creating a dissonance.
 In the next measure the theme is set against a different harmony before Joplin creates variations.
 There are variants of the theme in the "haunting" B minor key of the D strain and in the E strain's D major key which "brightens the mood".

 Joplin combines the waltz' "oom-pa-pah" rhythm and its conventionally accented three quarter notes in the bass, with a syncopated melody in the treble.
 The main melody line used in the introduction and then repeated regularly throughout, with its alternate unaccented eighth notes and accented quarter notes, is the rhythm of the Cakewalk minus the final note.
 The Cakewalk was a popular African-American dance which originated in plantation slave communities in nineteenth century America, and ultimately contributed to the musical style Ragtime.
 The simultaneous sounding of the two independent rhythms, the combination of the waltz in the bass and the syncopation of the main theme in the treble, is an example of a 4 against 3 polyrhythm.
 There are many subtle variations of this sequence which occur throughout the work.